Derived $\ell$-adic zeta functions: Proof of Theorem

-Following the discussion in Section \ref{sec:prelim}, we proceed by defining functors $F_!^n$ and $F^!_n$ taking values in $\Chb(\Repc(\Gal(k^s/k);\Zb/\ell^n\Zb))$.
+Following the discussion in Section \ref{sec:prelim}, we proceed by defining functors $F_n^w, F_!^n$ and $F^!_n$ taking values in $\Chb(\Repc(\Gal(k^s/k);\Zb/\ell^n\Zb))$.
 We then show these fit together to define an A--R-$\ell$-adic system of continuous Galois representations.
+As all of the $\Gal(k^s/k)$-actions follow from the action on $k^s$, we omit these from the notation, but the implication should be that all functors record this data as well.